 The role of a financial advisor is to help you strategically manage your wealth over a period of time.
 As simple as that sounds, there are so many variations amongst financial advisors that it can be challenging to narrow down which one is right for you and your financial goals.
 We know it isn’t always easy to wade through the options and financial jargon, so to help assist you on your selection journey, we have a few tips on choosing the right financial advisor for you.

 Begin by considering what kind of advising help you need and want.
 There are two parts to this; first, you need to decide what services you require from your financial advisor, and second, you should have an idea of how you want those services to be delivered.
-For instance, if you need assistance with estate planning, tax planning, and education funding, then you will need to select an advisor that is capable of helping you with all of those things.
+For instance, if you need assistance with estate planning, tax planning, and education funding, then you will need to select a financial consultant that is capable of helping you with all of those things.

 Financial advisors can come in multiple forms.
 You may select a robo-advisor, a human advisor, or some combination of the two.
 Advisors of the digital variety have limited human interaction and may be more suited to routine decisions; often, robo-advisors can be a better fit for beginning investors or individuals with few financial complications.
 Alternatively, you could elect to go with an advisor that you can meet face-to-face with, but that comes with more questions as well.
 What level of contact do you want with your financial advisor?
 Do you want to be able to visit their office from time to time?
 Would you prefer to communicate exclusively online or over the phone?
 Every financial advisor will come with a different level of personal interaction; it’s up to you to decide what you feel most comfortable with.